-If you did not order the PS701 and PS702 blade server with the Virtual I/O Server software installed, you can use the Virtual I/O Server DVD in the product package to install Virtual I/O Server and set up a virtual environment that supports client operating systems in logical partitions.
+If you did not order your servers with the Virtual I/O Server software installed, you can use the Virtual I/O Server DVD in the product package to install Virtual I/O Server and set up a virtual environment that supports client operating systems in logical partitions.
 You can then install any of the supported operating systems as a client in an LPAR.